canon-cmre-kym-eden/ckanext-ingest/README.md

 whatever is produced by `chunk_into_record`.

 Default implementation of `chunks` ignores the source and returns an empty list.
+As result, by default any source produce zero records and nothing happens.

 The first thing you can do to produce a data is overriding `chunks`.

-If you are working with CSV file, `chunks` can return rows from this file:
+If you are working with CSV file, `chunks` can return rows from the file:

 ```python
 class CsvRowsStrategy(ExtractionStrategy):